 At Interfaith Ministries for Greater Houston, we believe that, through service and dialogue, it is possible for very diverse people to know one another and find common ground, while still embracing our personal beliefs and cultures.
 We celebrate the strength of our shared beliefs through four areas of service:

-- Meals on Wheels for Greater Houston and Galveston County/Animeals delivers more than 1.6 million meals each year to seniors in Harris, Galveston, and surrounding counties.
+- Meals on Wheels for Greater Houston and Galveston County/Animeals delivers more than 1.7 million meals each year to over 7,300 unduplicated seniors in Harris, Galveston, and surrounding counties.
 In addition, pets of seniors receive free pet food and other services through our Animeals program.

-- Refugee Services, in conjunction with the U.S. State Department, resettles hundreds of refugees in Houston each year and helps thousands of our newest neighbors successfully acculturate to American life.
+- Refugee Services, in conjunction with the U.S. State Department, resettles thousands of refugees in Houston each year and helps our newest neighbors successfully acculturate to American life.

 - Interfaith Relations and Community Partnerships engages houses of worship, businesses, organizations and non-profits in dialogue, collaboration and service to embrace the philosophy of “Respect Thy Neighbor.”

-- Volunteer Houston joined the IM family in fall 2017.
-It actively connects people and organizations in impactful, fun and interactive volunteer opportunities across the Greater Houston area.
+- Volunteer Houston actively connects people and organizations in impactful, fun and interactive volunteer opportunities across the Greater Houston area.

 In 1955, the Houston Council of Churches launched IM’s predecessor organization, the Church Welfare Bureau, to organize the Protestant community to minister to those in need.
 In 1964, the Bureau was reorganized as Protestant Charities of Houston, a group that was joined and strengthened by the Jewish community.
 Officially chartered as Houston Metropolitan Ministries in 1969, IM has been a leading force in bringing together people of all faiths to serve people in need in the greater Houston area.

 IM was renamed Interfaith Ministries for Greater Houston in 1992 to reflect support from increasingly diverse faith traditions.